Good evening lovelies… hope you had a great day. Enjoy the rest of your day with this episode, guys… Love you all.

 “Tricia” He repeated vaguely, and then all of a sudden, it all came to him.
 He felt sandwiched between anger and awe.
-The lady before him was nothing compared to the little girl he had always seem with his father’s friend while growing up.
+The lady before him was nothing compared to the little girl he had always seen with his father’s friend while growing up.
 From the dimple in her right cheek when she as much as smiled to the fascinating way the sleeveless top and bum short clung to her shapely body, he mentally nodded.
 His father was right; she had drown to be a real beauty.
 But that was where his awe ended.
 He sorely hated invasion of privacy and that was exactly what this felt like.

 “I see you remember me now” she said with a smile.

 Chris stared coldly at her.
 “What I don’t remember is inviting you here.
 How did you get in?”

 Tricia had the grace to look guilty.
 “Your… mother told me where to find your spare”

 Great!
 Just when he had hoped his parents weren’t taking the marriage thing serious, they actually were.
 He heard a knock on the sitting room door and frowned.
 He just had too many surprises lined up for him today.
 “Stay here” he ordered, marching out of the bedroom.
 On getting there, he pulled open the door.

 “Tito” he mouthed in surprise.
 If he had a thousand guesses, he surely would not have guessed Tito.
 He stared at Laura’s cousin with a faint frown on his face.
 Her hair was down, falling over her shoulders.
 He didn’t think he had ever seen her hair that way.
 “What are you doing here?”